rayangdn/thymio-epfl/report.md

 Finally, the detected obstacle corners are converted from pixel coordinates to millimeters using our perspective transform scale factor.
 This conversion is crucial for the navigation system as it needs real-world measurements to plan paths and avoid obstacles effectively.

 The combination of these processing steps creates a robust obstacle detection system that:
-Here's the list with checkmarks in markdown format:

 ✓ Works reliably under varying lighting conditions \
 ✓ Handles obstacles of different shapes and sizes \